Suranjan2002/Hacktoberfest-2021-contribute/README.md

 ----

-# Steps to follow to complete 4 successful PRs to win a T-shirt or plant a tree!
+# Steps to follow to be complete 4 successful PRs to win a T-shirt or plant a tree!
 - Login using GitHub @[Hacktoberfest](https://hacktoberfest.digitalocean.com/)
 - Create four valid pull requests (PRs) between 1st - 31st October

 ## Must Do:
-Here are few steps that everyone needs to follow before contributing to this repository:
+Here are few steps that everyone needs to be follow before contributing to this repository:
 * Add your name and Github Profile link to the `CONTRIBUTING.md` file as:
     `[yourUserName](https://www.github.com/yourUsername)`
 * Follow the collaborators of this repository: